hitoshi-watase/sercrod/docs/reference/directives/input.md

 1. Resolve binding:

-   - Nablla obtains the expression string from `n-input` or `*input`.
+   - Sercrod obtains the expression string from `n-input` or `*input`.
    - It chooses a target object:
      - Prefer staged data (`this._stage`) when present.
      - Otherwise use main data (`this._data`).
    - It tests evaluation:
-     - If evaluating the expression on staged or main data throws a `ReferenceError`, Nablla falls back to the current scope object.
+     - If evaluating the expression on staged or main data throws a `ReferenceError`, Sercrod falls back to the current scope object.
      - This allows bindings to work when the path only exists in the scope, not yet in the main data.

 2. Initial data to UI: